notlukas18/notlukas18/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=notlukas18&color=blue)

-I'm a Software Developer, with a passion for bringing ideas to life.
-Growing up in the early 2000s, I fell in love with the internet, inspired by my experiences and interest in AI and mobile app development, I aim to build digital solutions that are both efficient and accessible to users.
-I specialize in Kotlin and Python for creating apps and data-driven projects.
-Currently, I’m expanding my knowledge in DevOps and containerization with Docker, diving deeper into GitHub to streamline development and improve deployment workflows.
+I'm a Software Developer on a mission to make ideas click into reality.
+The internet hooked me back in the early 2000s, and now, inspired by that magic, I’m into building sleek, powerful digital solutions.
+From AI to mobile app development, I’m all about making tech that’s both efficient and user-friendly.
+My main tools?
+Kotlin and Python for apps and data-driven projects.
+Right now, I’m diving into DevOps and containerization with Docker, plus getting GitHub-savvy to power up my workflows.

-Beyond coding, metal music is my go-to genre, and I love exploring both the intensity and artistry within it.
-Whether I’m gaming, discovering new music, or appreciating different art forms, I believe that creativity is key to everything I do ✨
+Outside of the code, metal music is my jam—I’m all about the intensity and artistry.
+Whether I’m gaming, finding new tunes, or just exploring different art styles, creativity is at the core of everything I do! ✨

  - 💼 Interested in working together?
 Reach out to me via Reach out to me via [Email](mailto:se13024@students.polito.uz)